Parks & Playgrounds

 The Mandurah residents who live on the canals like to dress up their houses for Christmas with over 200 houses along the canals lit up all in the spirit of Christmas.

-Experience a Christmas wonderland on water in Mandurah.
+Experience a Christmas wonderland on water and on land in Mandurah.

 Thanks to the Mandurah canal residents for putting in an enormous effort and dressing up their houses for Christmas at their own expense, every year more than 200 homes come alive with lights and everyone wants to stand out.
 There is some healthy competition in the canals and people who do not light up their houses are called the grinches – in a friendly manner of course.